 The advisor-client relationship is at the core of every successful advisory practice; and at the core of that relationship is trust.
 Clients who trust their advisors are more willing to entrust them with more assets and to stay with them through hard times.
 Properly deployed, technology like account aggregation can help strengthen this trust and deepen the relationship between advisors and clients.

-According to a recent study by the Department of Labor, nearly 50% of clients don’t trust their financial advisor.
+According to a recent study by the American Association of Individual Investors (AAII), nearly two-thirds of clients don’t trust their financial advisor.
 While this can be alarming, there is an a positive flipside to this statistic: there’s lots of room to grow and maintain trust.

 The best advisors know that today’s spending problem can become tomorrow’s retirement problem.
 Managing day-to-day personal finances and developing good financial habits are key elements of an effective advisory relationship.
 Leveraging account aggregation, financial professionals can take deeper looks at clients’ habits and offer personal financial management (PFM) tools to assist with saving, budgeting, and spending goals (as we previously covered in “Four Tech Initiatives Advisors Should Focus on in 2017″).
 Today it’s never been easier for advisors to offer a robust PFM experience directly to their clients.